Theban Tomb 45

 Where is Theban Tomb 45 situated?

-Theban Tomb 45 is situated in the area of Sheikh ʿAbd el-Qurna, which has a large concentration of private elite tombs, most of which date to the 18th dynasty (ca. 1539-1292 BCE).
+Theban Tomb 45 is situated in the area of Sheikh ʿAbd el-Qurna, which has a large concentration of private elite tombs, most of which date to the 18th Dynasty (ca. 1539-1292 BCE).
 Theban Tomb 45 is situated close to the well-known tombs of Ramose (Theban Tomb 55), Userhat (Theban Tomb 56) and Khaemhat (Theban Tomb 57) which are open to the public.
 One of the aims of our project is to prepare Theban Tomb 45 for opening to the public as well, by carrying out a range of heritage preservation and site management activities in close cooperation with the Egyptian Ministry of Tourism and Antiquities and the Qurna Inspectorate of Antiquities.

 Who constructed and decorated Theban Tomb 45?

-Theban Tomb 45 was constructed and partially decorated in the 18th dynasty during the reign of Amenhotep II (ca. 1425-1400 BCE) for a man named Djehuty and his family.
+Theban Tomb 45 was constructed and partially decorated in the 18th Dynasty during the reign of Amenhotep II (ca. 1425-1400 BCE) for a man named Djehuty and his family.
 Djehuty was charged with overseeing the estate of a high priest of Amun named Mery (the owner of Theban Tomb 95), and he was chief of the weaving workshop at Karnak temple.
 Djehuty is depicted in the tomb with an unidentified woman, probably his wife, as well as with his mother, whose name is also Djehuty.

-Several hundred years later, in the Ramesside period, the tomb was reused by a man named Djehutyemheb, who was also a chief of weavers.
+In the Ramesside period, the tomb was reused by a man named Djehutyemheb, who was also a chief of weavers.
 His family members are also depicted in the tomb: his father Wennefer, his mother Isis, his wife Bakkhonsu, and their children and grandchildren.

 Why is it important to study Theban Tomb 45?

-Recycling the past: tomb reuse in Ancient Egypt
+Recycling the past: tomb reuse in ancient Egypt

-Van den Hoven’s research project takes an innovative interdisciplinary approach, which explores tomb reuse in terms of the theoretical concepts of space and memory.
-In doing so, she addresses the validity of traditional Egyptological terminology relating to tomb reuse, and challenges prevalent perspectives on the motivations for tomb reuse which fail to address the complexity of this phenomenon.
-In doing so, she aims to present a new understanding of why tombs were reused and how this phenomenon can be understood in the context of practices of cultural memory.
+Van den Hoven’s research project takes an innovative interdisciplinary approach to the topic of tomb reuse, using theory and methodology from the fields of Memory Studies and Landscape Archaeology.
+This approach enables her to explore tomb reuse in terms of the interaction between mortuary practice, cultural memory, and the physical features of the mortuary landscape.
+In doing so, she addresses the validity of traditional Egyptological terminology relating to tomb reuse, and challenges the prevalent outside-in interpretations of tomb reuse which fail to address the complexity of this phenomenon.
+Her aim is to present a deep-level understanding of the practice of tomb reuse and to contribute to wider cross-cultural discussion on the reuse of mortuary spaces and on the functioning of mortuary landscapes.

 What are the aims and objectives of the TT45 Project?